Chloe2330/my-language/README.md

 # Chloe's Compiler

-Chloe's Compiler is a programming language written in Java that can accept user inputs, do math computations, preform if statements and integer/string comparisons, and preform for loops.
+Chloe's Compiler is a programming language written in Java that can accept user inputs, do math computations, perform if statements and integer/string comparisons, and perform for loops.

 ## Usage

-1. How to create a user input variable (ints and Strings)
+1. How to create a user input variable (integers and Strings)

 input number x
 input word y